This is a yarn of three threads, and it got a bit long. The tldr is

 3. Nothing is set in stone, really

-The story is personal, but I hope readers find something they can relate to in their own life stream (I guess that's the point of blogs)
+The story is personal, but I hope readers find something they can relate to in their own life stream.

 Apple doesn't care for you, Mr. Developer